gcharalampous/lumerical-py-scripts/README.md

 ### 1. [FDTD](/FDTD)

+- [ ] [disk-resonator-coupler](FDTD/disk-resonator-coupler): Calculates the coupling of a (a) weakly tapered disk resonator.

+- [ ] [directional-coupler](FDTD/directional-coupler): Calculates the coupling and plots the E-field of an s-bend directional coupler.

+- [ ] [edge-coupler](FDTD/edge-coupler): Calculates the coupling loss between a fiber (Gaussian) mode and a waveguide mode.

+- [ ] [mmi-coupler](FDTD/mmi-coupler): Calculates the coupling and plots the E-field image of a (a) 2x2 MMI coupler.

+- [x] [waveguide-bend](FDTD/waveguide-bend): Calculates the bending loss and mode profile.

 - [x] [waveguide-straight](FDTD/waveguide-straight): Mode profile and transmission simulations for a straight waveguide.

-- [x] [waveguide-bend](FDTD/waveguide-bend): Calculates the bending loss and mode profile.

 - [x] [waveguide-mode-taper](FDTD/waveguide-mode-taper): Calculates the adiabatic length of the tapered waveguide.

 - [ ] [vertical-taper](FDTD/vertical-taper): Calculates the transmission on the upper waveguide.

-- [ ] [edge-coupler](FDTD/edge-coupler): Calculates the coupling loss between a fiber (Gaussian) mode and a waveguide mode.

 - [ ] [waveguide-crossing](FDTD/waveguide-crossing): Calculations the transmission and crosstalk of a linear taper waveguide-crossing.

 - [ ] [ring-resonator-coupler](FDTD/ring-resonator-coupler): Calculates the coupling of a (a) rectangular, (b) concentric, and (c) straight sections ring.

-- [ ] [mmi-coupler](FDTD/mmi-coupler): Calculates the coupling and plots the E-field image of a (a) 2x2 MMI coupler.

-- [ ] [disk-resonator-coupler](FDTD/disk-resonator-coupler): Calculates the coupling of a (a) weakly tapered disk resonator.

-- [ ] [directional-coupler](FDTD/directional-coupler): Calculates the coupling and plots the E-field of an s-bend directional coupler.

 ### 2. [MODE Solutions](/MODE)

-- [x] [waveguide](MODE/waveguide): Calculates the effective index and the mode profile of waveguide.

-- [x] [vertical-taper](MODE/vertical-taper): Calcuates the effective index of vertical tapers over the propagation distance.

-- [x] [edge-coupler](MODE/edge_coupler): Calculates the overlap integral between a fiber mode (Gaussian) and a waveguide.
+- [x] [butt-coupling](MODE/butt_coupling): Calculates the overlap integral between two waveguides.

 - [x] [directional-coupler](MODE/directional-coupler): Calculates the effective index of the supermodes and plots the coupling as a function of length.

 - [x] [disk-waveguide](MODE/disk_waveguide): Calculates the effective index and mode profiles of the disk waveguide.

+- [x] [edge-coupler](MODE/edge_coupler): Calculates the overlap integral between a fiber mode (Gaussian) and a waveguide.

+- [x] [vertical-taper](MODE/vertical-taper): Calcuates the effective index of vertical tapers over the propagation distance.

+- [x] [waveguide](MODE/waveguide): Calculates the effective index and the mode profile of waveguide.

 - [x] [waveguide-heater](MODE/waveguide-heater): Calculate the propagation loss as a function of the metal heater gap.